arunkumark1ly/user-genius/README.md

-# README
+# User Genius

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to know:

 * Environment setup instructions
     System should require rails server , sidekiq, redis, postgres, all these should run parallely.
 Follow the below Instruction to make everything setup and run